2016 New Hampshire 301

 The 2016 New Hampshire 301 was a NASCAR Sprint Cup Series stock car race held on July 17, 2016 at New Hampshire Motor Speedway in Loudon, New Hampshire.
 Contested over 301 laps on the 1.058 mi speedway, it was the 19th race of the 2016 NASCAR Sprint Cup Series.
 Matt Kenseth won the race, his second win of the season, and Tony Stewart finished second.
 Joey Logano, Kevin Harvick and Greg Biffle rounded out the top five.
 The race had 13 lead changes among 8 drivers and seven cautions for 36 laps.

 Report

-Background

-New Hampshire Motor Speedway, the track where the race will be held.

-New Hampshire Motor Speedway is a 1.058 mi oval speedway located in Loudon, New Hampshire, which has hosted NASCAR racing annually since the early 1990s, as well as the longest-running motorcycle race in North America, the Loudon Classic.
-Nicknamed "The Magic Mile", the speedway is often converted into a 1.6 mi road course, which includes much of the oval.

-The track was originally the site of Bryar Motorsports Park before being purchased and redeveloped by Bob Bahre.
-The track is currently one of eight major NASCAR tracks owned and operated by Speedway Motorsports.

 Entry list

 The preliminary entry list for the race included 40 cars and was released on July 11, 2016 at 10:12 a.m.
 Eastern time.
 Among the changes is Alex Bowman subbing for Dale Earnhardt Jr. who'll sit out this race due to concussion symptoms.